chucklorenz/adapt-kcc-fileUpload/README.md

 **File Upload** is a *presentation component* used with the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

 This component enables learners to upload files to the server.
 The component uses [jQuery-File-Upload (v10.31.0)](https://blueimp.github.io/jQuery-File-Upload/). [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload/blob/master/LICENSE.txt) carries the MIT license compatible with Adapt.
+Nothing in this component addresses streaming.

 ## Installation